atsyplenkov/djankuat-fingerptinting/README.md

 Full text of the paper is available [here][doi].

-To replicate main results, follow the instructions in `R` directory and, of course, feel free to explore in depth the chunks of code.
+To replicate main results, follow the instructions in `R` directory and, of course, feel free to explore in depth the chunks of code or rise an issue, or write me a email.

 Follow us on Twitter: [@atsyplen][ats], [@MatthiasVanmae1][mvm].